zed/imunify360-doc/docs/dashboard/README.md

 * If the server is a part of a group (see: <span class="notranslate">[global Black | White list management](/dashboard/#global-black-white-list-ip-management)</span>), choose <span class="notranslate">_Scope: Local_</span> (IP will be added to Black list on a current server) or <span class="notranslate">_Group_</span> (IP will be added to a group of servers and from this moment can be managed from any server in the group).

 :::tip Notes
-* If you add a new server in CLN in a group of blacklisted IPs, then all IPs of this group will be added as blacklisted to this new server.
+* If you add a new server in an existing group in CLN, then all IPs blacklisted for this group will be added as blacklisted to this new server.
 * If you have an IP blacklisted globally, then this IP will be added to all servers belong to this group.
 * All actions performed with globally blacklisted IP propagate to a whole group (all servers and IPs included in this group).
 * If you remove an IP included in a group, this IP will be removed from all servers belonged to this group.